DEI OFFERINGS

 Book Club Corner

 Welcome to United Way of Clallam County's Book Club Corner!
-The Book Club Corner is was created as a place where we can share fiction and non-fiction book recommendations that have a diversity, equity, and inclusion focus.
+The Book Club Corner was created as a place where we can share fiction and non-fiction book recommendations that have a diversity, equity, and inclusion focus.
 These books have been read by our staff and we believe they are informative, inspiring, and useful.
-Each month, we will share a book intended to support your diversity, equity, and inclusion journey.
+Each month, we will share a book intended to support your on your DEI journey.
 Happy reading!

 Constructive White Conversations